wijayasatria/snyk-test/README.md

-# synk-test
+# snyk-test
-This is repo to test Synk features and functionalities
+This is repo to test Snyk features and functionalities